-School recognise that victims of peer on peer abuse need to be supported and with parental consent, may secure external agency support where this is deemed appropriate.
+School recognises that victims of peer on peer abuse need to be supported and with parental consent, may secure external agency support where this is deemed appropriate.

-School recognise that perpetrators of peer on peer abuse may have identified un-met needs of their own and with parental consultation, may secure external agency support where this is deemed appropriate.
+All staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting peer on peer abuse, nor should a victim ever be made to feel ashamed for making a report.
+School recognises that perpetrators of peer on peer abuse may have identified un-met needs of their own and with parental consultation, may secure external agency support where this is deemed appropriate.